1966 Great Northern Buelow collision: Background

 The Western Star was a companion train to the Empire Builder.

 The Empire Builder is a long-distance passenger train operated at the time of the accident by Great Northern Railway.
 It travels from Seattle and Portland to Chicago.
 The Western Star was a passenger and mail train that was also operated by Great Northern Railway between Chicago and the Pacific Northwest.
 It would travel slower than the Empire Builder and called at more stops.
 It also had dedicated mail cars.
 (Note: By the time of the accident, the Western Star had been combined with the Fast Mail line, and carried mail not only in its baggage and RPO, like the Empire Builder, but also in specific mail cars.)

 Before the accident, both trains were delayed by snow storms.
 There was 6–8 inches of snow at the site of the accident at the time of the incident, but the weather was clear.

 The Buelow passing siding is on the on tracks of the Hi-Line subdivision of the present-day BNSF Railway between Havre and Shelby near Chester.
+The 2021 Montana train derailment happened at the same siding 55 years later.